Mako templates

 This plugin uses the Mako template library to render the actual pages

-during the "pagetemplate
+during the "pagetemplate" hook.

 Configuration